pragmint/open-practices/capabilities/test-automation.md

 Creating and managing ephemeral environments provides flexible, production-like testing setups that ensure automated tests are reliable and accurate.
 These temporary environments reduce conflicts, simplify debugging, and improve reproducibility.
 Integrated into CI/CD pipelines, they offer continuous, immediate feedback on code changes, promoting early bug detection and robust software quality.
-Using Infrastructure as Code (IaC) for automation optimizes resources and allows for easy scaling of testing environments.

 ### [Follow Functional Core Imperative Shell](/practices/follow-functional-core-imperative-shell.md)

-The Functional Core, Imperative Shell pattern uses both unit and integration tests, facilitating the creation of highly testable and maintainable code.
+The Functional Core, Imperative Shell pattern makes it easier to write testable and maintainable code.
 The functional core, being side-effect-free, allows for straightforward unit testing -- its pure functions yield predictable results and don't rely on external states.
 This ensures that the core business logic is thoroughly tested and reliable.
 The imperative shell handles side effects and interactions with external systems, which can be checked with integration tests.